-Istanbul-born, Atlanta-based mixed media artist & Designer
+Istanbul-born, Atlanta-based mixed media artist + maker

 Process shot of a giant glow-in-the-dark papier-mache Sun I made for a black-light dance party, along with 5-6 other glowy planets :)

 At the last burn I attended, a volunteer took headshots of everyone for a yearbook.
-This one sums up a lot about me in one photo :)

 Resume